By Delia / Last update November 28, 2022

 If you are clear about what takes up a lot of space on SSD, for instance, videos or photos, you can use Windows utility “Copy” and “Paste” to move files and folders to the HDD.
 The flaw of this utility is you need to manually operate every time.
 If there are too many folders that need to be transferred, this method could be time-consuming.

-With several clicks, you can transfer files from Solid State Drive to Hard Drive Disk.
 AOMEI Backupper supports all popular Windows OS, and the Standard version is free of charge.
-Download and install AOMEI Backupper Standard.
-Then, learn how to move files from SSD to HDD in Windows 10/8/7 via AOMEI Backupper below.
+Download it and learn how to move files from SSD to HDD in Windows 11/10/8/7.

 Download FreewareWin 11/10/8.1/8/7/XP